astropy/astropy/docs/units/standard_units.rst

 equal to `None`: that indicates that no unit was specified in the data or by the user.

-To obtain the dimensionless unit, use the `~astropy.units.dimensionless` object::
+To obtain the dimensionless and unscaled unit, use the `~astropy.units.dimensionless` object::

    >>> from astropy import units as u
    >>> u.dimensionless
-   Unit(dimensionless)
+   Unit(1 dimensionless)

 Dimensionless quantities are often defined as products or ratios of quantities that are not dimensionless, but whose dimensions cancel out when their powers are multiplied.
 For example::

    >>> u.m / u.m
-   Unit(dimensionless)
+   Unit(1 dimensionless)

 For compatibility with the supported unit string formats, this is equivalent to ``Unit('')`` and ``Unit(1)``, though using